paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-271-truthful-cost-or-pricing-data-truth-in-negotiations.md

     (iii) developing an appropriate timeframe for requiring submission of uncertified cost or pricing data before a request for such data is considered a denial, including a standardized determination of a starting point and conclusion for such requests.

+(3) **Alternative Sources Required.—** — If the head of contracting activity, or the designee of the head of contracting activity, determines it is in the best interest of the Government to make the award under subsection (b)(1), the head of the agency shall conduct an assessment of alternative offerors as a source of supply using authorities provided by sections 865 and 882 of the National Defense Authorization Act for Fiscal Year 2025 (Public Law 118–159).

 **(c) Limitations on authority.—** The Federal Acquisition Regulation shall include the following provisions regarding the types of information that contracting officers may require under subsection (a):

 (1) Reasonable limitations on requests for sales data relating to commercial products or commercial services.